-Polysyndeton - Wikipedia Polysyndeton (from Ancient Greek πολύ poly 'many' and συνδετόν syndeton 'bound together with') [1] is the deliberate insertion of conjunctions into a sentence in order to slow the rhythm of the prose so as to produce an impressively solemn note [2]
+Polysyndeton - Wikipedia Polysyndeton (from Ancient Greek πολύ poly 'many' and συνδετόν syndeton 'bound together with') [1] is the insertion of repeated conjunctions into a sentence for deliberate effect, especially to slow the rhythm of the prose so as to produce an impressively solemn note

 What Is Polysyndeton?
 Definition and Examples - Grammarly What is polysyndeton?
 Polysyndeton is the use of repeated conjunctions between words or clauses in a sentence to emphasize what’s being said The word polysyndeton, pronounced poly-syn-de-ton, comes from the Ancient Greek word polysyndetos, which means “bound together ”